smartclash/public-notes/report-tests-count.md

 TSD library just runs the test.
 It does not report the number of tests it ran through.
 It does not report the number of skipped tests.
 Nothing.
 All it does is return a null array if there is no failed tests.

 If test failed, it will return an array with these fields.
-But they are pretty useful to understand the why test are failing.
+But they are pretty useful to understand the why tests are failing.

 ```ts